Rational function approximation with normalized positive denominators: Rational Bernstein Denominator Algorithm

 are all positive for $0\leq j\leq n$, then there are no roots in $(0, 1)$.
 If $b_0=0$, there is a root at $x=0$ and none otherwise.
 Similarly, if $b_n=0$, there is a root at $x=1$ and none otherwise. \end{remark}

-\begin{remark} To try and guarantee rational fits without poles, one can use a method presented by the previous works, like the AAA or SK algorithm, and check for poles afterward.
+\begin{remark} To guarantee rational fits without poles, one can use a method like the AAA or SK algorithm and check for poles afterward.
 However, root-finding algorithms can be unstable, giving inaccurate results \cite{numeric_polynomial_roots_unstable, poles_who_cares}. \end{remark}